 Once we receive and process your application, we will contact you to confirm if you have been selected for an audition/ interview.
 At this point we will send you the full details about the auditions and what you will need to prepare.
-Please apply early if you wish to audition via self-tape, to ensure you have plenty of time to work on your submission.
+Please apply soon if you wish to audition digitally, so you have more time to work on your submission.